-1 FIRST RESTATED SECOND AMENDED JOINT POWERS AGREEMENT 2 BETWEEN THE COUNTY OF SAN MATEO AND THE CITIES OF ATHERTON, 3 BELMONT, BRISBANE, EAST PALO ALTO, FOSTER CITY, HALF MOON BAY, 4 MILLBRAE, PACIFICA, PORTOLA VALLEY, SAN CARLOS, AND WOODSIDE, 5 RELATING TO LIBRARY SERVICES 6 7 This is an amended agreement between the County of San Mateo and the cities of Atherton, 8 Belmont, Brisbane, East Palo Alto, Foster City, Half Moon Bay, Millbrae, Pacifica, Portola Valley, 9 San Carlos, and Woodside (hereinafter "Parties"), relating to the joint exercise of powers over 10 library services throughout the San Mateo County Library System.
+1 FIRST RESTATED SECOND AMENDED JOINT POWERS AGREEMENT BETWEEN THE COUNTY OF SAN MATEO AND THE CITIES OF ATHERTON, 2 3 BELMONT, BRISBANE, EAST PALO ALTO, FOSTER CITY, HALF MOON BAY, 4 MILLBRAE, PACIFICA, PORTOLA VALLEY, SAN CARLOS, AND WOODSIDE, 5 RELATING TO LIBRARY SERVICES 6 7 This is an amended agreement between the County of San Mateo and the cities of Atherton, 8 Belmont, Brisbane, East Palo Alto, Foster City, Half Moon Bay, Millbrae, Pacifica, Portola Valley, 9 San Carlos, and Woodside (hereinafter "Parties"), relating to the joint exercise of powers over 10 library services throughout the San Mateo County Library System.
 11 WHEREAS, the San Mateo County Free Library System (hereinafter the "Library 12 System"), has authority to provide library services within its jurisdiction, and is governed by the 13 San Mateo County Board of Supervisors; and 14 WHEREAS, the Parties have independent authority to provide library services within their 15 jurisdictions; and 16 WHEREAS, the provision of Library services to the residents of the unincorporated area 17 of the County and to the residents of the other Parties is enhanced and made more efficient by a 18 coordinated program among the public entities who comprise the Library System; and 19 WHEREAS, the Joint Powers Law (Government Code '6500 et. seq.) permits public 20 entities, after receiving the prior consent of their respective legislative bodies, to jointly exercise 21 powers common to the contracting parties, including the power to provide for library services; and 22 WHEREAS, a joint powers agreement between the parties was approved and became 23 effective in 1999 ("the original Library JPA Agreement"); and 24 WHEREAS, in November 2004 the Library a First Restated Joint Powers Governing 25 Board ("Governing Board") recommended that certain changes be made in the original Joint 26 Powers Agreement to clarify the authority of the Governing Board and to make other changes to 27 the nature of the agreement between the parties, as defined in the Joint Powers Agreement; and

-- 1 Agreement replaced the original Library JPA Agreement (hereinafter, the "2004 Amended Library - 2 JPA Agreement"); and - 3 WHEREAS, the parties to the original Library JPA Agreement and to the 2004 Amended - 4 Library JPA Agreement have recognized the need to further amend the 2004 Amended Library - 5 JPA Agreement to reflect changes pertaining to the manner in which County tax revenues are - 6 allocated to the members; and - 7 WHEREAS, this Second Amended First Restated Library Joint Powers Agreement upon - 8 mutual adoption in the manner required by law replaces the 2004 Amended Library JPA - 9 Agreement.
+1 Agreement replaced the original Library JPA Agreement (hereinafter, the "2004 Amended Library

+- 2 JPA Agreement"); and - 3 WHEREAS, the parties to the original Library JPA Agreement and to the 2004 Amended

+4 Library JPA Agreement have recognized the need to further amend the 2004 Amended Library

+- 5 JPA Agreement to reflect changes pertaining to the manner in which County tax revenues are - 6 allocated to the members; and

+WHEREAS, this Second Amended First Restated Library Joint Powers Agreement upon mutual adoption in the manner required by law replaces the 2004 Amended Library JPA Agreement.

-Agreement.
+10 NOW THEREFORE, IN CONSIDERATION OF THE MUTUAL PROMISES AND

+11 COVENANTS CONTAINED HEREIN, the Parties to this agreement agree as follows:

+12 I. Establishment of Library Joint Powers Authority; Purpose of Agreement

+A. Joint Powers Authority Created